 James was, as most people are, a very average looking human being.
 He was relatively healthy, physically speaking—other than the heart condition, which was under complete control with his medication regime—and incredibly intelligent, but gave off a the vibe of someone who spent most of his middle school days stuffed in a locker.

-Most of the attraction that he had garnered from females had been not to him, but his wealth—at least until he met Haley.
+Most of the attention that he had garnered from women in his formative years had been more based in his wealth than his personality—at least until he met Haley.
 An inventor, James had secured a fair few patents on landmark technological breakthroughs—some of which had become ubiquitous inside the American household, others limited to the ownership of the fabulously wealthy.
 Luckily for his family, James’s success had pushed them closer to “fabulously wealthy” than “average American.”

 “Hey,” his wife said, causing him to look back up from the computer.
 “Take ’em now before you forget.
 I don’t need you dying on me.”